Flight archery does not require targets. Flight Archery is all about seeing how far you can shoot an arrow.

 Live in Glasgow and having trouble visualising 1,222m?
 Think of standing at the motorway end of Sauchiehall street and dropping your arrow into the John Lewis store in the Buchanan Galleries.

 Although any archer with a bow can shoot flight and there are categories for target archers rather than specialists, its pretty difficult to find a big enough area to allow flight archers to go wild.
 To practice your art you need somewhere like Utah’s Bonneville Salt Flats.
-This is a perfect location for flight as highlighted by this interesting article from The Salt Lake Tribune.
+This is a perfect location for flight as highlighted by these interesting articles from The Salt Lake Tribune (their archive is acting up so here are the links from google – the top two articles).
 Competitions you can imagine, are not very numerous in the cramped UK but they do happen.